softwaremill/botarium/readme.md

 In order to implement a Slack Bot for example you need to provide a token for BotKit.
 To do this, you can simply create an `.env` file and add a `BOT_TOKEN` variable.
 This variable is defined in [.env.template](.env.template) file.

+### Register your bot on slack

+To obtain a bot token, register your bot on https://<your-company-name>.slack.com/apps/new

 ### Examples

 There is currently one example showing how to implement a simple bot for Slack - [slack-ping-pong-bot](examples/slack-ping-pong-bot)